Mohammed-Anwar/post-processing-tool-for-godot/README.md

  1. clone(download) the project
  2. copy the "Post Processing tool" folder that is inside the clone(download)
  3. paste the copied folder in your Godot project folder
- 4. open your project using Godot and you will be fined "Post Processing tool" folder in the file system
+ 4. open your project using Godot and you will find "Post Processing tool" folder in the file system
- 5. open that folder and you will be fined scene with the name "PostProcessing_tool.tscn" add it to your scene that you want to run the post-processing into
+ 5. open that folder and you will find scene with the name "PostProcessing_tool.tscn" add it to your scene that you want to run the post-processing into
  6. you will find a new node in the scene that have all the effects in its inspector

 ### gif